duynghiem9/python-challenge/README.md

 -    The winner of the election based on popular vote

 pseudo-code:

  	-set variables (need to have arrays for candidates and votes -loop through sheet
  		-add to vote counter for total
-		-check if something is not in the candidate list -add candidate to candidate list
+ 		-check if something is not in the candidate list
+			-add candidate to candidate list
-			-add the vote count on the same index if it is on there
+			-add the vote count on the same index
+ 		-if it is on there
 			-get the index using name
 			-add to vote count using index

  	-vote percentage:
 		-make function
 			-parameters (total votes, vote_count_list)
 			-make a new list